 Why You Should Visit San Juan Chamula, Chiapas

-High up in this beautiful location (2,200 meters, or 7,220 feet, to be exact), the town itself is blessed with a unique autonomous status within Mexico—as it has its own police force, Mexican national police or the army are barred from entering.
+High up in this beautiful location (2,200 meters, or 7,220 feet, to be exact), the town itself is blessed with a unique autonomous status within Mexico—as it has its own police force, Mexican national police, or the army barred from entering.

 Even time here is different: Chamula time ignores Mexican time zones in favor of its own.